RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 These are the achievable targets to help us track the progress of the dispute.
 They don't have any particular order, so you can come back to any of them if something in the Case File data changes.

 Next, let's learn how to model Milestones inside your Case Definition.

-NOTE: _If you found any issues and you prefer to import a project with the previous steps completed, delete your `ccd-project` project and re-import it using this URL: [https://github.com/RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-labs-step-2.git](https://github.com/RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-labs-step-2.git)._

 ## Defining Milestones